etn-ccis/blui-react-component-library/docs/Drawer.md

 - **Permanent**: Always open, even when `open` is set to false.
 - **Persistent**: When `open` is set to false, the Drawer collapses itself as a navigation rail, and hover will make it expand temporarily; when `open` is set to true, it behaves like a permanent Drawer.
 - **Temporary**: When `open` is set to false, the drawer is hidden; when `open` is set to true, it slides in.
-The drawer variant overrides that set in variantBreakpoints.

 #### Classes